-CDC kratom deaths has been a hot topic over the recent weeks.
-On April 12, the CDC released a report claiming that kratom has claimed nearly 100 lives and is deadlier than thought before.
+CDC kratom deaths have been a hot topic over several weeks.
+On April 12, 2019, the CDC released a report claiming that kratom has claimed nearly 100 lives and is deadlier than thought before.

 Along with the wave of kratom bans in Northern Mississippi, the news of CDC kratom deaths may have shaken up your trust in kratom.
 Or, you at least have a few worrisome questions.

 So, is kratom indeed that dangerous or is this inaccurate news that’s a part of someone’s agenda?

 CDC or Centers for Disease Control and Prevention is a public health institute in the United States.
 Its job is to protect public health and safety.
 CDC does so by controlling and preventing a variety of diseases, injuries, and disabilities.

 It works with a variety of different topics such as contagious diseases, non-infectious diseases like obesity, lack of physical activity, use of tobacco, alcohol, and drugs, health while traveling, global health, and more.

 Even prevention of a potential zombie apocalypse.
 Yes, you read that right.
 Though the article was more of a way of raising public awareness about natural disasters.

 The CDC is a federal organization just like the FDA.
 In fact, the CDC, FDA, and USDA are all under the Department of Health and Human Services.
 All three organizations collaborate on a common health mission to promote food safety.